Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## DESCRIBE customers Table
 ## Explanation:
 .
-The screenshot shows the structure of the customers table.
+This screenshot below shows the structure of the customers table.
 The DESC command is used here to verify that all columns (CUSTOMER_ID, NAME, REGION) were created correctly.
 It helps to understand the schema by showing the column names and data types, so you know how to use them in queries.
 It also avoids mistakes when inserting or selecting data, and it confirms constraints such as CUSTOMER_ID being NOT NULL.
 ![alt text](./Images/Describe_customers.png)

 ## DESCRIBE Products Table
 ## Explanation:
 .
-The screenshot shows the structure of the products table.
+This creenshot below shows the structure of the products table.
 The DESC command confirms that the table has the right columns (PRODUCT_ID, NAME, CATEGORY) with correct data types.
 This helps you clearly understand the schema when writing queries, prevents errors from wrong column usage, and verifies constraints like PRODUCT_ID being NOT NULL as the primary identifier.
 ![alt text](./Images/Describe_Product.png)

 ## DESCRIBE Transactions Table
 Explanation:
 .
-The screenshot shows the structure of the transactions table.
+This screenshot below shows the structure of the transactions table.
 By using DESC, you can check that the table was created properly with columns (TRANSACTION_ID, CUSTOMER_ID, PRODUCT_ID).
 It ensures you understand how these fields work together, especially since CUSTOMER_ID and PRODUCT_ID act as foreign keys.
 The command also helps avoid mistakes when linking data and confirms the TRANSACTION_ID must always have a value (NOT NULL).
 ![alt text](./Images/Describe_Transactions.png)